 Commiseration is essentially a churning of time.
 Something happened and now two or more people are recreating the event for each other and they pass it back and forth in their present Now-time.
 Again, if the person’s feelings are an exhale of the impact that’s fine, but if it’s just a pointless re-living of things then that’s not doing anyone any good.

 I think where we agree dear letter-writer is that we see value in the connection people share when they express compassion.
-This is the love that binds the universe together and to be aware of it is to live in a state of bliss.
-We want to encourage those connections, that sharing, that unity, so I am on your side.
+This is the love that binds the universe together and to be aware of it is to live in a state of clarity.
+We want to encourage those connections; that sharing; that unity —so I am on your side.

-I’ve written about him at least once before, but there’s a kid –in Chicago I think– that won a columnist’s contest for the most compassion citizen.
+I’ve written about him at least once before, but there’s a kid –in Chicago I think– that won a columnist’s contest for the most compassionate citizen.
 His elderly neighbour had died, and the kid’s mom saw her son sitting on the lap of the widower on a lawn chair in his yard, and they were both bawling.

-If we’re looking for the best possible response for others, let’s consider talking less about what happened, and instead let us instead be together, now, in whatever form or shape that naturally takes.
-It’ll be more rewarding for all parties involved and it’ll also generate more productive, positive results.
+If we’re looking for the best possible response for others, we can consider talking less about what happened, and instead let us instead be together, now, in whatever form or shape that naturally takes.
+I suggest it’ll be more rewarding for all parties involved and it’ll also generate more productive, positive results.

 I hope this helps clear up what I suspect was only a semantic difference.
 Enjoy your day.